 This fall thousands upon thousands of women shared stories about their experience with sexual harassment in an effort to bring it into the forefront and show the world how many women experience this phenomenon.
 Men started coming forward too, and it seemed like nearly every person on the planet had a story about sexual harassment.
 I remember the post, the way it made me feel, and ultimately it triggered a seed of my own trauma that I’ve experienced in the yoga world.
 I sat with the feelings that I had been dealing with for over a year, and I decided there is a bigger conversation that needs to be addressed.

 Yoga teachers are notorious for taking students to their edge, and sometimes this practice triggers individuals.
 I can remember the first time I came into a yoga studio in Austin, TX.
 I had practiced yoga for over a decade, and mediation since I was 5.
 At the time, I had three small children and we had just come back from a stint abroad where we spent five years in the Middle East.

 During this time, I trained with my teacher to become a yoga teacher.
 I knew that teaching in a studio location wasn’t my end goal.
 In fact, I remember talking with her the day I wrote the check for training.
 I was taking all 500 hours with her, paid in advance because I truly trusted her.
-I knew I wanted to teach yoga teacher trainings just like she did, and I asked her, “with my 500 hour certificate, will I be able to lead trainings?”
+I knew I wanted to teach yoga teacher training just like she did, and I asked her, “with my 500-hour certificate, will I be able to lead training?”
 She shrugged it off, saying yes, but not really thinking I was serious.